gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

      * `height`, `width`, `obj_size` - size of it. should be numbers
      * `skylight`, `blocklight` - light level. omit it to use local light level. should between 0~15.
      * `item_transform_type` - one of "none","third_person_left_hand","third_person_right_hand","first_person_left_hand",
      "first_person_right_hand","head","gui","ground","fixed".
-In addition to the literal meaning, it can also be used to use special models of tridents and telescopes. (exclusive to `'item_displayer'`)
+In addition to the literal meaning, it can also be used to use special models of tridents and telescopes. (exclusive to `'item'`)